Wednesday, January 24, 2024

 Hans Zimmer

 Our first release of 2024 is the score for the 2009 action thriller Angels & Demons, by composer Hans Zimmer.
 The film is directed by Ron Howard and is based on the novel of the same name by best-selling author Dan Brown.
-A sequel to 2006 film The Da Vinci Code, Angel & Demons has Tom Hanks reprising his role as Professor Robert Langdon, as he joins Dr. Vittoria Vetra, a CERN scientist played by Ayelet Zurer, in the search to recover a missing vial of antimatter, which has been planted somewhere in the heart of the Vatican City by a mysterious Illuminati terrorist, in the midst of a new Pope election.
+A sequel to the 2006 film The Da Vinci Code, Angel & Demons has Tom Hanks reprising his role as Professor Robert Langdon, as he joins Dr. Vittoria Vetra, a CERN scientist played by Ayelet Zurer, in the search to recover a missing vial of antimatter, which has been planted somewhere in the heart of the Vatican City by a mysterious Illuminati terrorist, in the midst of a new Pope election.
 Supported by an impressive cast that includes, among others, the talents of Ewan McGregor, Stellan Skarsgård and Armin Mueller-Stahl, the film was an instant hit, quickly becoming one of the highest-grossing films of 2009.
 Critics regarded it as an improvement over its predecessor, thanks to its action-oriented pace, in spite of its silly plot and a number of implausibilities and bad character choices.
 At the end of the day, it cannot be denied that if you manage to shut down your brain and ignore much of its Catholic church propaganda, the film entertains seamlessly from beginning to end.

 As expected, the music for Angels & Demons recycles much of the formula that Zimmer used in The Da Vinci Code, a Grammy and Golden Globe nominated score.
 The German composer puts much emphasis on string writing and choral opulence, though this time he reduced the size of the orchestra to chamber levels, with a heavier use of synthesizer performances.
 The score also counts with several solos by virtuoso violinist Joshua Bell, whose performances on most of the cues are superb, to say the least.
 Zimmer resorts to the famous “Chevaliers de Sangreal” main theme from The Da Vinci Code, turning it into the main theme of the Robert Langdon saga.
-This theme opens the Angels & Demons score (Opening Title), and makes several appearances throughout, sometimes played by Bell’s violin, while others featuring as a piano-led version (finale of “Air”), before rounding everything up in the final “Angels and Demons” cue.
+This theme opens the Angels & Demons score ("Opening Title"), and makes several appearances throughout, sometimes played by Bell’s violin, while others featuring as a piano-led version (finale of “Air”), before rounding everything up in the final “Angels and Demons” cue.
 Many of the motifs from The Da Vinci Code also return, but perhaps the most significant of these is a cyclical five-note progression for the antagonists, this time being the Illuminati.
 This motif is quite omnipresent, making standout appearances backed by a powerful chorus in the cues “Opening Titles”, “Air”, and “Castel Sant’Angelo”.
 Additionally, Zimmer provides a new motif for the enigmatic Camerlengo (McGregor).
 This new theme is mostly played by Bell, making its appearance during “The Pope’s Tomb”, before being further explored in the impressive “Ascension” cue, arguably the highlight of the entire score.
 The action music conjured up by Zimmer is also one of the main attractions of the score, with cues such as “Earth”, “Air”, “Fire”, “Water”, and “Castel Sant’Angelo” offering propulsive rhythms and heart-pounding passages of an effective blend of orchestra, chorus and synthesized industrial music.

 Zimmer’s score for Angels & Demons was released by Sony Classical in 2009 in the form of a rather short album that omitted several highlights of the score, while featuring some weird cue combinations, making the musical story structure difficult to grasp.
 Renovatio Records’ new album of the score addresses these issues, while incorporating almost 15 minutes of unreleased music and retaining as much of the chronological order as possible.